BabylonJS/Documentation/content/contribute/toBabylon/HowToContribute.md

 Using VSCode:

-- In the Run and Debug Menu, choose "Launch GUI Editor" `Run and debug unit tests` or `Run and debug visualization tests`, OR
+- In the Run and Debug Menu, choose "Run and debug unit tests" or "Run and debug visualization tests", OR
-- Open the Command Palette, type "Run Task", select `Run unit tests` or `Run visualization tests`
+- Open the Command Palette, type "Run Task", select "Run unit tests` or "Run visualization tests"

 Using command line: